system-zero/system-zero/README.md

 Because they are standardized, we can also use their short version, which is, -v for --verbose and -p for --parents.

-So we satisfy both camps of short argument lovers and the GNU style with two dashes
+So we satisfy both camps; short argument lovers and the GNU style with two dashes
 and descriptive names.
 I'm in the second camp, though in my youth, i was an expert
 and i knew, and i still know many (though the memory fades a bit), both variants.
 The obvious advantage is for the novices.
 In any case modern shells offer all, a
-mechanism that is called autocompletion and is usually triggered by pressiong Tab.
+mechanism that is called autocompletion, which is usually triggered by pressiong Tab.
-Out shell though doesn't really support this great flexibility though.
+Out shell doesn't really support this great flexibility though for now.

 Using an autocompletion mechanism, simplifies a lot of things and mutates a crucial
-a valid objection.
+and valid objection.
 Our way is quite verbose, as our $PATH will be filled with
 myriad of commands and so the lookup maybe slow.
 Our counterargument is quite simple.

 Our commands begin with a Capital.